NON-FICTION, judged by award-winning journalist Rick Morton.

 Welcome to DISRUPTION, Honi Soit’s 2020 writing competition.
 In both our fiction and non-fiction categories, we are looking for work that pushes the boundaries of form and concept, and innovatively questions what it means to disrupt and to be disrupted.

-Pieces can be up to 1200 words, and must be of an opinion genre with a clear argument.
+Non-fiction pieces can be up to 1200 words, and must be of an opinion genre with a clear argument.
 Draw inspiration from all areas of life, imagined and otherwise; convince, challenge and provoke us!

-Pieces can be up to 2000 words or 40 lines (depending on medium).
+Fiction pieces can be up to 2000 words or 40 lines (depending on medium).
 You can write in any style, including but not limited to prose and poetry.
 Feel free to interpret the theme as broadly or as specifically as you wish, just make sure to maintain a thematic link.

 Entries open on 11th May, and will close on 6th July at 11.59pm.
 EDIT: There is a category extension for non-fiction submissions, new closing date is the 26th of July at 11.59pm.